Myanmar (Burma)

 Another important barrier to operational activity is the territorial limitation implied by the multi-tiered system of registration committees.

 Registered domestic associations are required to submit an annual narrative report and financial statement to the relevant registration committee (section 28g).
-They must also allow inspection of their publications, documents and premises (section 28h), and submit any organisational and management changes to the approval of the registration board (section 28j).
+They must also allow inspection of their publications, documents and premises (section 28h), and submit any organizational and management changes to the approval of the registration board (section 28j).
 The submission of the annual report is necessary in order to renew the registration certificate every 5 years.

 Government-established NGOs or “GONGOs” may receive special privileges and create unfair competition for community-based organizations, and are not submitted to the law (section 26).